MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 	P(A|B)=\frac{P(B|A)P(A)}{P(B)}
 $$
 usually is impossible even if you have the numerator (i.e., likelihood x prior), because the marginal probability $P(B)=\sum P(B|A)P(A)$ can still be intractable.
-The idea of MCMC is to estimate the posterior without going through Bayes: by starting from a probability distribution and gradually converge to the posterior.
+The idea of MCMC is to estimate the posterior without going through Bayes: by starting from a probability distribution and gradually converging to the posterior.

 How to be sure that the Markov chain converges to the wanted probability distribution?
 We use Detailed Balance Sheet %% how does it work? %%